neondatabase/website/content/docs/guides/project-collaboration-guide.md

 ## Project collaboration limits

 When you invite a user to your project, they operate under _your_ project allowances so long as they're using your project.
-For example, a Neon Free Plan user is limited to 10 branches in their own project, but if they are using your project, there is no such restriction.
+For example, a Neon Free Plan user is limited to 10 branches per project, but if they are using your project, there is no such restriction.
 For an overview of plan limits, see [Neon plans](/docs/introduction/plans#neon-plans).

 ### Access for collaborators via the Neon API or CLI